natasha0824inkf/brave-chatgpt-stt-type-anywhere-linux-web-script/README.md

-# Heading 1 brave-chatgpt-stt-script (Linux web)
+# brave-chatgpt-stt-script (Linux web, Python)

-## Heading 2 This is a lightweight Python cloud script for voice typing and speech-to-text (STT) automation in Brave and ChatGPT, utilizing xdtool.
+This is a lightweight Python cloud script for voice typing and speech-to-text (STT) automation in Brave and ChatGPT, utilizing xdtool.

-## Heading 2 Voice Typing Script Overview

 While this script is primarily designed for desktop environments, similar functionality can be achieved on mobile devices (iOS and Android) using built-in voice dictation features or custom mobile app development

-## Heading 3 Example
+## Voice Typing Script Overview

-### Install Necessary Dependencies
+1. ### Install Necessary Dependencies
 Make sure you have these installed via the terminal: